antebrl/travel-link/learning/demo-app/README.md

 If you have problems to start the application run in the terminal `flutter doctor`.

-## Build
-To build the application with the docker container provided run

 ## Edit
 If you edit any provider or freezed class make sure the builder is running `dart run build_runner watch`